-Any days spent out of school as a result of a suspension or exclusion prior to it being cancelled will count towards the maximum 45 school days that a pupil can be suspended or excluded in an academic year.
+Any days spent out of school due to a suspension or exclusion before it is cancelled will count towards the maximum 45 school days a pupil can be suspended or excluded in an academic year.
 A permanent exclusion will not be cancelled if the pupil has already been suspended or excluded for more than 45 school days in an academic year or if they will have been so by the time the cancellation takes effect.

-The headteacher will report the number of suspensions and exclusions that have been cancelled, alongside the circumstances around and reasons for cancellation, to the governing board once per term, to allow the governing board to have appropriate oversight.
+The Headteacher will report the number of suspensions and exclusions that have been cancelled, alongside the circumstances around and reasons for cancellation, to the governing board once per term to allow the governing board to have appropriate oversight.

-The headteacher will not issue any 'informal' or 'unofficial' suspensions or exclusions, e.g. sending a pupil home to 'cool off', regardless of whether the parents have agreed to this.
-The headteacher will not use the threat of suspension or exclusion as a means of instructing parents to remove their child from the premises.
+The Headteacher will not issue any 'informal' or 'unofficial' suspensions or exclusions, e.g., sending a pupil home to 'cool off,' regardless of whether the parents agree.
+The Headteacher will not use the threat of suspension or exclusion to instruct parents to remove their child from the premises.

-All suspensions and exclusions will be formally recorded on SIMs
+All suspensions and exclusions will be formally recorded on the school's pupil information system (MIS).

-5. Factors to consider when suspending or excluding a pupil
+Factors to consider when suspending or excluding a pupil

-When considering the suspension or exclusion of a pupil, the headteacher will:
+When considering the suspension or exclusion of a pupil, the Headteacher will:

-- Allow the pupil the opportunity to present their case once evidence has been collected. - Take into account any contributing factors that are identified after a case of poor behaviour has occurred, e.g. if the pupil's wellbeing has been compromised, or they have been subjected to bullying.

-- Take into consideration whether the pupil has received multiple suspensions or is approaching the legal limit of 45 suspended days per school year, and whether suspension is serving as an effective sanction. - Consider early intervention to address underlying causes of disruptive behaviour, including liaising with external agencies, to assess pupils who demonstrate consistently poor behaviour.
+Allow the pupil the opportunity to present their case once evidence has been collected.
+Consider any contributing factors identified after a case of poor behaviour has occurred, e.g., if the pupil's wellbeing has been compromised or they have been subjected to bullying.
+Consider whether the pupil has received multiple suspensions or is approaching the legal limit of 45 suspended days per school year and whether suspension serves as an effective sanction.
+Consider early intervention to address underlying causes of disruptive behaviour, including liaising with external agencies to assess pupils who demonstrate consistently poor behaviour where possible and available.

-The headteacher will consider what extra support may be available for vulnerable pupil groups whose suspension and exclusion rates are higher, to reduce their risk of suspension or exclusion, including the following:
+The Headteacher will consider what extra support may be available for vulnerable pupil groups whose suspension and exclusion rates are higher to reduce their risk of suspension or exclusion, including the following:

-- CLA
+- LAC

 - Pupils eligible for FSM

 - Pupils with SEND

 - Certain ethnic groups

-The headteacher will consider avoiding excluding CLA, those with SEMH issues or pupils with an EHC plan.
-Where any member of staff has concerns about vulnerable pupil groups and their behaviour, they will report this to the headteacher, who will instigate a multi-agency assessment to determine whether the behavioural issues might be a result of educational, mental health or other needs and vulnerabilities.
-The full assessment procedures are outlined in the school's Social, Emotional and Mental Health (SEMH) Policy.
+The Headteacher will consider avoiding excluding LAC, those with SEMH issues or pupils with an EHC plan.
+Where any staff member has concerns about vulnerable pupil groups and their behaviour, they will report this to the Headteacher, who will instigate a multi-agency assessment to determine whether the behavioural issues might result from educational, mental health, or other needs and vulnerabilities.

 Where SEND or SEMH issues are identified, an individual behaviour plan will be created using the graduated response outlined in the school's Behaviour Policy.
-If the pupil continues to endanger the physical or emotional wellbeing of other pupils or staff, despite exhausting the graduated response process, then suspension or exclusion may be considered.
-In accordance with the Equality Act 2010, under no circumstances will a pupil with identified SEND or SEMH issues be suspended or excluded before the graduated response process has been completed.
+If the pupil continues to endanger other pupils or staff's physical or emotional well-being, then suspension or exclusion will be considered.
+By the Equality Act 2010, under no circumstances will a pupil with identified SEND or SEMH issues be suspended or excluded before a consideration has been completed.

-Where a pupil with SEND or SEMH issues is excluded because of a SEND- or SEMH-related need that could not be met at the school, detailed records will be kept highlighting that these pupils are closely tracked and showing that the school has a close relationship with the pupil's next destination.

-The headteacher will work in conjunction with the parents of any pupil with additional needs to establish the most effective support mechanisms.
+Where a pupil with SEND or SEMH issues is excluded because of a SEND- or SEMH-related need that could not be met at the school, detailed records will be kept highlighting that these pupils are closely tracked.
+The school will work with the parents and the SEND Team of any pupil with additional needs to establish the most effective support mechanisms as available.

-6. Preventative measures
+Preventative measures

-Before taking a final decision to exclude, the headteacher will consider whether it is in the best interests of all parties to initiate off-site directions or managed moves as preventative measures to exclusion.
+Before taking a final decision to exclude, the Headteacher will consider whether it is in the best interests of all parties to initiate off-site directions or managed moves as preventative measures to exclusion.